stadiamaps/ferrostar/CONTRIBUTING.md

 1. Install [Rust](https://www.rust-lang.org/).
    If at all possible, install `rustup`.
    We use [rust-toolchain.yml](common/rust-toolchain.yml)
-   to synchronize the toolchain and install targets automatically.
+   to synchronize the toolchain and install targets automatically (otherwise you will need to manage toolchains manually).
 2. Open the cargo workspace (`common/`) in your preferred editing environment.

-The Rust project is a cargo workspace, and nothing beyond the above is requried should be needed to start hacking.
+The Rust project is a cargo workspace, and nothing beyond the above should be needed to start hacking!

+Run `cargo fmt` from the `common` directory before committing to ensure consistent formatting.

 ### iOS